R. Rex Parris: Green energy

 Since his election, Parris has taken steps to make Lancaster a "Net Zero City."
 In 2015, Lancaster became the first city in the world to generate more clean energy than it consumes and require all new housing to be net zero.

 In July 2010, the City of Lancaster partnered with SolarCity to launch the Solar Lancaster program, a solar financing program for homeowners, business owners and nonprofit organizations.
 In 2015, Parris and the City of Lancaster launched Lancaster Choice Energy, a nonprofit locally-run energy company for Lancaster businesses and residents.

-Lancaster's Antelope Valley Transportation Agency is the first public bus agency with 100% of their fleet electric buses.
+Lancaster's Antelope Valley Transit Authority is the first public bus agency with 100% of their fleet electric buses.

+Parris is a frequent keynote speaker on climate change at conferences throughout the world, such as Verdical Group's annual Net Zero Conference in 2017.
+The United States Environmental Protection Agency awarded the city of Lancaster in 2019 with its Greenpower Leadership Award.

 Controversies

 Throughout his tenure, Parris has been known for a history of controversial remarks.